 - Respect nature and wildlife.
 Keep your distance from wildlife, don’t leave trash behind, and only camp at official campsites.

-2. Hidden treasures: Otjikoto, Otavi & Vingerklip
+2. Hidden gems: Otjikoto, Otavi & Vingerklip

 4. Dinner under the Milky Way at Ozongaka